King Charles III’s connection to Greece

 ·

-The coronation of Charles III and his wife, Camilla, as King and Queen of the United Kingdom and the Commonwealth is scheduled to take place today at Westminster Abbey in London.
+The coronation of Charles III and his wife, Camilla, as King and Queen of the United Kingdom and the Commonwealth took place at Westminster Abbey in London in May 2023.
 Charles acceded to the throne on 8 September 2022, upon the death of his mother, Elizabeth II.

-Greek Orthodox chanting by the Byzantine Chant Ensemble will feature in the coronation of King Charles III as a homage to the King’s late father Prince Philip.
+Greek Orthodox chanting by the Byzantine Chant Ensemble featured in the coronation of King Charles III as a homage to the King’s late father Prince Philip.

 “Apart from anything else, Greece is in my blood, and I have long had a fascination for her ancient culture and history,” Charles told Kathimerini during his visit to the country in 2018.
 “I have been so fortunate to have visited some of Greece’s many beautiful and unique places.”